Facebook Pixel MPH Competencies | Western Kentucky University

 1. Compare the organization, structure, and function of health care, public health, and regulatory systems across national and international settings

-2. Discuss the means by which structural bias, social inequities, and racism undermine health and create challenges to achieving health equity at organizational, community, and societal levels
+2. Discuss the means by which structural bias, social inequities, and racism undermine health and create challenges to achieving health equity at organizational, community and systemic levels

 Planning & Management to Promote Health